 As the economy pushes forward through the initial recovery, growth rates tend to moderate, and the price performance of many stocks may taper off.
-This cycle has tended to be the longest phase of the whole cycle, with different sectors having outperformed at different times.
+This phase has tended to be the longest phase of the whole cycle, with different sectors having outperformed at different times.
 Information technology stocks have historically earned strong returns during this phase.
-Certain industries within the technology sector, such as software, computers, and peripherals, tend to outperform in particular as other companies are more willing to spend capital and buy their products.
-As well, companies in the industrials sector are not consistent outperformers, but historically do tend to fare well in these mid-cycle expansions.
+Certain industries within the technology sector, such as software, computers, and peripherals, tend to outperform in particular, as other companies are more willing to spend capital and buy their products.
+Additionally, companies in the industrials sector are not consistent outperformers, but historically do tend to fare well in these mid-cycle expansions.

-The Utilities and Materials sectors can show lackluster performance in these environments, as they tend to lag the broader market.
+The utilities and materials sectors can show lackluster performance in these environments, as they tend to lag behind the broader market.
 However, since there can often be a lack of clear sector leadership in these environments, investors may want to be extra careful with their sector allocations.

-The sustained growth in economic activity will tend to mature and slow towards the end of the economic cycle.
-Inflationary pressures may build in these phases, which can lead to outperformance from companies in the Energy and Basic Materials sectors.
-As investors begin to see signs of an economic slowdown, defensive-oriented sectors (like healthcare, consumer staples, and utilities) have the potential to outperform the market.
+The sustained growth in economic activity will tend to mature and slow toward the end of the economic cycle.
+Inflationary pressures may build in these phases, which can lead to outperformance from companies in the energy and basic materials sectors.
+As investors begin to see signs of an economic slowdown, defense-oriented sectors (such as health care, consumer staples, and utilities) have the potential to outperform the market.

 Heading into recession

-Recessions are generally the shortest phase of the business cycle, but can be a trying period for investors.
+Recessions are generally the shortest phase of the business cycle but can be a trying period for investors.
 During these periods, credit contracts, sales tend to slow, and it can be difficult for certain businesses—particularly those that are more economically sensitive—to thrive.
-The broader market lost an average of fourteen percent a year during these periods.1
+The broader market lost an average of 14% a year during these periods.1

 Those sectors that are not as sensitive to the broader economic environment can be a bright spot, however.
-Sectors like Consumer Staples, Utilities, Telecommunication Services, and Healthcare may attract investors.
-Since they produce items which consumers are unlikely to cut back on as much—like toothpaste, phone service, electricity, and prescription drugs—they have less sensitivity to a decrease in consumer demand than companies in other sectors.
+Sectors like consumer staples, utilities, telecommunication services, and health care may attract investors.
+Since they produce items that consumers are unlikely to cut back on as much—like toothpaste, phone service, electricity, and prescription drugs—they have less sensitivity to a decrease in consumer demand than companies in other sectors.

-In particular, the Consumer Staples sector has outperformed the broader market during every recessionary period2, because businesses in these sectors are comparatively isolated from cyclical changes in demand.
+In particular, the consumer staples sector has outperformed the broader market during every recessionary period,2 because businesses in these sectors are comparatively isolated from cyclical changes in demand.
 Other sectors with similar characteristics—utilities and telecom stocks—have frequently outperformed.
-The comparatively high dividend yields associated with utility and telecom stocks can also underpin these sectors when current income is demand by investors.
+The comparatively high dividend yields associated with utility and telecom stocks can also underpin these sectors when current income is in demand by investors.